piroor/treestyletab/README.md

  * Shift-dragging tabs to out of the tab bar: create links or bookmarks from dropped tabs.

 You can switch these behaviors.
-Go to the "Drag and Drop" section of TST's options page.
+Please go to the "Drag and Drop" section of TST's options page.

 For more convenience, a small drag handles will appear when the cursor is hovering on left edge (or right edge for inverted appearance) of a tab for a while.
 You can start dragging of the tab from one of handles, with specified effect for each without.any modifier key.